 - Meet university students at the Universidade Federal do Rio Grande do Sul (UFRGS) who have overcome widespread opposition and indifference to win admissions quotas for Afro-Brazilian students.

 - Discover how the culture of an indigenous community is influenced by globalization.

-- Lean about the challenges facing the descendants of African slaves living in an urban quilombo.
+- Learn about the challenges facing the descendants of African slaves living in an urban quilombo.
 Originally the settlements of escaped slaves, quilombos were places of freedom where residents could resist oppression and inhumane living conditions.

-- Lean basic Portuguese.
+- Learn basic Portuguese.